-NOTE: The UP integrity protection is not activated in SgNB when connected to EPC.
+NOTE: Void.

 E.3.5 S-KgNB update

 E.3.5.1 S-KgNB update triggers

 The system supports update of the S-KgNB.
 The MeNB may update the S-KgNB for any reason by using the S-KgNB update procedure defined in clause E.3.5.2 of the current specification.
 The SgNB shall request the MeNB to update the S-KgNB over the X2-C, when uplink or downlink PDCP COUNTs are about to wrap around for any of the SgNB terminated DRBs or SgNB terminated SRB.